|See if you qualify & create account!|

 |Print, sign and file your divorce forms with your local court|

 Just because you can't find your spouse does not mean you can't get a divorce.
 Divorcing a missing spouse is referred to as a "Divorce by Publication" because you must submit a legal notice to run in the local newspaper as a method of serving your spouse.
 It may seem silly, but in the court's eyes, the legal notice in the newspaper is the last ditch effort to locate your spouse before granting a divorce.
-Also, this type of divorce is much more expensive and takes months longer to complete.
+Also, this type of divorce is much more expensive and takes several months longer to complete.

 If you actively pursue locating your spouse through the methods outlined in the Affidavit of Diligent Search, and still can't locate your spouse, then a "Divorce by Publication" is your likely method of getting a divorce.

-If you DO locate your spouse through the methods outlined in the Affidavit of Diligent Search, you will no longer qualify for a "Divorce by Publication" and 3StepDivorce may become the ideal solution for you.
+If you DO locate your spouse through the methods outlined in the Affidavit of Diligent Search, you will no longer qualify for a "Divorce by Publication" and 3StepDivorceTM may become the ideal solution for you.
 Keep in mind, once you do locate your spouse (which most people do), you should find out if he or she would be willing to agree and sign the paperwork.
-If they are will to cooperate 3StepDivorce will work of you.
+If they are willing to cooperate 3StepDivorceTM will work of you.

 Good luck with your search!